 Graduate assistantships are available in many areas to assist students with expenses and to enhance learning while studying for advanced degrees at Missouri State University.
 Graduate assistantships are offered in both academic and administrative areas and involve teaching, research, and/or administrative responsibilities.
 Since the primary purpose of graduate assistantships is to aid students in the pursuit of advanced degrees, a student must be admitted into a graduate degree program or graduate certificate program at Missouri State to be eligible.
 Often, the assistantship assignment is related to the student's program of study.
-Some openings are posted on the financial aid website.
-As this is not an exhaustive listing, students are encouraged to contact departments and offices directly regarding openings.
+Students are encouraged to contact departments and offices directly regarding openings.

-Assistantships begin the week prior to classes and continue through graduation.
+Assistantships begin the week prior to classes and continue through Commencement.
 Specific hours of employment are arranged between the student and the supervisor.

 Missouri State University supports the policy adopted by the Council of Graduate Schools (CGS) concerning assistantship offers (does not apply to admissions decisions).
 When a student accepts an offer of a graduate assistantship for the next academic year prior to April 15, this constitutes a letter of intent that is not considered binding but is a good faith agreement.
 On April 15, this agreement becomes a contract that is considered binding for both the students and the department/office that offered the assistantship, and both parties are expected to honor it.
 Any assistantship offered and accepted after April 15 is likewise considered immediately binding.

 Students wishing to break this contract after April 15 must request from the department/office that awarded them the assistantship a written release from their contract.
 Similarly, students accepting an assistantship offer after April 15 who have already accepted an assistantship at another university must submit with this acceptance a letter from the other university releasing them from their contract.